 To illustrate these concerns, we consider grey, blue, and green hydrogen production with different rates of methane and hydrogen leaks associated.
-For two of these methods (green and blue hydrogen), Bertagni et al. (2022) calculated whether substituting fossil fuels (on a Btu for Btu basis32) for hydrogen would result in an increase or decrease of atmospheric methane concentrations.
+For two of these methods (green and blue hydrogen), Bertagni et al. (2022) calculated whether substituting fossil fuels (on a Btu for Btu basis33) for hydrogen would result in an increase or decrease of atmospheric methane concentrations.
 This substitution decreases the amount of methane that is emitted when producing, transporting and using these fossil fuels because less natural gas is used as a fuel.
-But making blue hydrogen increases natural gas use for CCS and hence methane leakage; any hydrogen leaks would also increase atmospheric methane concentrations, the paper's authors considered different levels of hydrogen substitution for fossil fuels, ranging from 0% to 100% of fossil fuel use.
+But making blue hydrogen increases natural gas use for CCS and hence methane leakage; any hydrogen leaks would also increase atmospheric methane concentrations.
+When trying to assess the overall increase or decrease in methane concentrations, the paper's authors considered different levels of hydrogen substitution for fossil fuels, ranging from 0% to 100% of fossil fuel use.
 Grey hydrogen was not included in the calculations.

 Figure III-3 summarizes their results for substituting 15% of global fossil fuel usage by three hydrogen leak rates (1%, 5%, and 10%) and two natural gas leak rates, 1% and 2%.
-The estimates in Figure III-3 are global but correspond approximately to the DOE estimate that 10% to 25% global carbon emissions are in areas where there is "strong potential to adopt clean hydrogen."33
+The estimates in Figure III-3 are global but correspond approximately to the DOE estimate that 10% to 25% global carbon emissions are in areas where there is "strong potential to adopt clean hydrogen."34